teticio/python-envy/README.md

 ## Release Notes

+## [0.1.5]
+- Fixed infinite loop bug for files opened with relative path

 ## [0.1.4]

 - Removed setting to enable / disable as user can enable extension globally or for workspace.